Polytetrafluoroethylene: Safety

-Perfluorooctanoic acid (PFOA), a chemical formerly used in the manufacture of PTFE products such as non-stick coated cookware, can be carcinogenic for people who are exposed to it (see Ecotoxicity).
-Concerning levels of PFOA have been found in the blood of people who work in or live near factories where the chemical is used, and in people regularly exposed to PFOA-containing products such as some ski waxes and stain-resistant fabric coatings, but non-stick cookware was not found to be a major source of exposure, as the PFOA is burned off during the manufacturing process and not present in the finished product.
+Perfluorooctanoic acid (PFOA), a chemical formerly used in the manufacture of PTFE products, such as non-stick coated cookware, can be carcinogenic for people who are exposed to it (see Ecotoxicity).
+Concerning levels of PFOA have been found in the blood of people who work in or live near factories where the chemical is used, and in people regularly exposed to PFOA-containing products, such as some ski waxes and stain-resistant fabric coatings.
+However, non-stick cookware was not found to be a major source of exposure, as the PFOA is burned off during the manufacturing process and not present in the finished product.
 Non-stick coated cookware has not been manufactured using PFOA since 2013, and PFOA is no longer being made in the United States.

 Ecotoxicity

+Living Building Challenge

+PTFE was added to the Living Building Challenge (LBC) Red List in 2016.
+The Red List bans substances prevalent in the building industry that pose serious risks to human health and the environment from construction that seeks to meet the criteria of the Living Building Challenge (LBC).

 Trifluoroacetate

-Sodium trifluoroacetate and the similar compound chlorodifluoroacetate can both be generated when PTFE undergoes thermolysis, as well as producing longer chain polyfluoro- and/or polychlorofluoro- (C3-C14) carboxylic acids which may be equally persistent.
-These products can accumulate in evaporative wetlands and have been found in the roots and seeds of wetland plant species, but has not been observed to have an adverse impact on plant health or germination success.
+Sodium trifluoroacetate and the similar compound sodium chlorodifluoroacetate can both be generated when PTFE undergoes thermolysis, as well as producing longer chain polyfluoro- and/or polychlorofluoro- (C3-C14) carboxylic acids, which may be equally persistent.
+These products can accumulate in evaporative wetlands and have been found in the roots and seeds of wetland plant species, but have not been observed to harm plant health or germination success.